ankitkrshah30/AI_EMail/README.md

 * **Why did it skip my test email?**
   Make sure your test email is marked as **Unread**.
 If you open it on your phone before the bot gets to it, the bot will ignore it.
 It also ignores anything containing the words "no-reply" or "newsletter".
 * **What AI model is this using?**
   It is strictly coded to use `gemini-2.5-flash-lite`.
-This is Google's high-volume tier that allows you to process enough emails without hitting the strict "20 per day" limit placed on other models.
+This is Google's high-volume tier that allows you to process enough emails without hitting the strict "20 per day" limit placed on other models.....